 - Meeting Net Revenue Requirements: For FY 2023/24 through FY 2027/28, the projected net revenue requirements (total operating expenses plus rate-funded capital costs, less non-rate revenues) for the wastewater utility are approximately \$308,000 to \$381,000.
-This is an increase of more than 70% since the last rate study. - Even though current rate revenue is sufficient to fund all operating costs, capital costs, and maintain sufficient reserve funds, NBS is recommending an annual increase of 4.8% each year, which is the general inflation rate, to address the small deficits in the financial plan which will continue to grow without rate increases.
-Therefore, the charge per EDU increased as a result of this recommendation. - Maintaining Reserve Funds: For the wastewater utility, NBS recommends that DWA target a minimum of approximately \$560,000 in unrestricted reserve funds over the 5-year period.
+This is an increase of more than 70% since the last rate study. - Even though current rate revenue funds nearly all operating costs, capital costs, and can maintain a sufficient level of reserves, NBS is recommending an annual increase of 4.8% each year, which is the general inflation rate, to address the small deficits shown in the financial plan which will continue to grow without rate increases.
+Therefore, the charge per EDU increased as a result of this recommendation. - With the 4.8% rate increases, the ending reserve balances are more than three times the target reserve levels throughout the five-year rate adoption period, indicating that the financial health of the wastewater utility will remain strong. - Maintaining Reserve Funds: For the wastewater utility, NBS recommends that DWA target a minimum of approximately \$560,000 in unrestricted reserve funds over the 5-year period.
 The reserve funds, which are considered unrestricted, consist of the following: - Operating Reserve should equal 6 months of operating expenses, or approximately \$164,000 in FY 2023/24, which is consistent with existing DWA policy for the potable water utility.
-An Operating Reserve is intended to promote financial viability in the event of any short-term fluctuation in revenues and/or expenditures. - Reserve for Replacements should equal 3% of net capital assets, or approximately \$402,000 in FY 2023/24, which is set aside to address long-term capital system replacement and rehabilitation needs.
-Since DWA does not maintain a capital replacement reserve for the wastewater utility, we have included this amount in the operating reserve which together total approximately \$560,000.
+An Operating Reserve is intended to promote financial viability in the event of any short-term fluctuation in revenues and/or expenditures.